What Is a Diaphragm?

 - whether spermicide is used appropriately

 A diaphragm also needs to be cared for.
 After each use, it must be washed (with mild soap and water), rinsed, and air dried, then stored in its case.
-Don't put baby powder or oil-based lubricants (such as mineral oil, petroleum jelly, or baby oil) on the diaphragm.
+Baby powder and oil-based lubricants (such as mineral oil, petroleum jelly, or baby oil) should not be put on the diaphragm.
 Other vaginal creams, such as yeast infection medicines, also can damage the diaphragm.

 A diaphragm should be replaced at least every 2 years.
-Check it regularly for holes or weak spots, and replace as needed.
+It should be checked regularly for holes or weak spots, and replaced as needed.